Ludvig Verner Helms: 1857 Chinese Insurrection

 Helms was in Kuching during the February 1857 Chinese Insurrection against Rajah James Brooke, and recounted his experiences in Pioneering through the anonymous diary of a friend, who is now known to be fellow BCL employee Paul Tidman.
 During the initial attack Helms retreated to a nearby Malay village, where he unsuccessfully attempted to organize a defense, and the next day he returned to Kuching and was forced to attend a meeting with the leaders of the insurrection, along with Bishop Francis McDougall, Tidman, and George Ruppell (Rajah Brooke's treasurer).
 During the meeting the Chinese attempted to appoint him as Rajah (thinking Rajah Brooke dead), an honor which Helms declined.
 He later was able to assist other Europeans in Kuching, and avoid being taken hostage by the Chinese as they retreated up the river.
 He then went downriver for help, and assisted the women and children in evacuating.
-At one point Helms and Tidman were directed by Rajah Brooke to "offer the country on any terms to the Dutch", which he fortunately did not have to do; he was on the BCL Steamer Sir James Brooke when it re-took Kuching.
+At one point Helms and Tidman were directed by Rajah Brooke to "offer the country on any terms to the Dutch", which he did not have to do; he was on the BCL Steamer Sir James Brooke when it re-took Kuching.
 He then sailed at the rajah's request to Sambas to inform the Dutch of the Insurrection, and then to Singapore, where he met with Admiral Henry Keppel, who sent a warship as a demonstration of force.